 Available extern blocks

-The simple architecture provides an incremental checksum extern block, called Checksum16.
+The VSS architecture provides an incremental checksum extern block, called Checksum16.
 The checksum unit has three methods:

 clear() – prepares the unit for a new computation

 update<T>(in T data) – add some data to be checksummed.
 The data must be either a bit-string, a header-typed value, or a struct containing such values.
 The fields in the header/struct are concatenated in the order they appear in the type declaration.